top of page

 Why should you use our programme?

-Police data revealed the most common month for knife crime was March, and the most common time was 4pm.
+Police data revealed the most common month for knife crime incidents was March, and the most common time was 4pm.

 This piece of data highlights the close link between knife crime and schools, since March is the only month of the academic year with no holidays, and 4pm is the average time children are commuting home from school.